Krande/adapy/README.md

 * Provide a path for creating FE meshes from IFC models.
 * Add tools for running and post-processing FE analysis to directly compare results from different open source and proprietary FE solvers.
 * Using IFC as the 3d model data structure, provide tools for advanced parametric 3d model design and automated design modification and verification.
+* The library should strive for user ergonomics.

 ## Quick Links